 The [numbers] and sketch map they refer to, is only in the book.

-- Coming out of Haslemere Station, turn right, cross the main road, and take Longdene Road (the lane going uphill, to the right of the pub opposite).
-After 400 metres up this road, where the road goes sharply left up Courts Hill Road, you continue straight on along Hedgehog Lane, signposted as a dead end.
+- Coming out of Haslemere Station, turn right, cross the main road, and take Longdene Road (the lane going uphill, to the right of the Station House pub opposite).
+After 400 metres up this road, where the road goes sharply left to become Courts Hill Road, you continue straight on along Hedgehog Lane, signposted as a dead end.

-- Then, in 30 metres, opposite Ridgeways House, turn right along an earth path, your direction 260°, with a fieldgate and kissing gate visible ahead.
-Once through the kissing gate frame, keep straight down an enclosed footpath.
+- Then, in 30 metres, opposite Ridgeways House, turn right along an earth, car-wide path, your direction 260°, with a metal fieldgate and wooden kissing gate visible ahead.
+Once through the wooden kissing gate frame, keep ahead on an enclosed footpath, steadily downhill.
 In 450 metres, you cross a stile (to the left of a metal fieldgate) to go down a car wide shingle track between (former) farm buildings to the main road, the A287.

-- In 60 metres go across the A287 (very slightly to your right), and carry straight on, through iron railings down a tarmac path that becomes a quiet road (heading 250°) between houses.
-In 150 metres (having ignored a left turn into Orchard Close) follow the road round to the left, your direction 210°, leading up to another main road, the B2131.
+- In 60 metres go across the A287 (very slightly to your right), and carry straight on , through a gap in iron pipe railings down a worn tarmac path that becomes a quiet road (heading 250°) between houses.
+In 150 metres (having ignored a left turn into Orchard Close) follow the road around to the left, your direction 210°, leading up to another main road, the B2131.

-- In 100 metres at a T-junction, turn right on the B2131 and in 30 metres there is a sign on the other side of the road saying Marley Combe Road, with a Marley Combe National Trust sign to its left.
-Go between these two signs, steeply up some steps then a footpath, your direction 250°, into the woods.
+- In 100 metres at a T-junction with the B2131, turn right on this road and in 30 metres there is a sign on the other side of the road saying Marley Combe Road, with a Marley Combe National Trust sign usually to its left (sign missing November 2018).
+Go between these two signs, steeply up some earthen steps then a footpath, your direction 250°, into the woods.

-- In 500 metres, at the top of the uphill section, keep going straight, your direction is 160°.
+- In 500 metres, at the top of the uphill section, keep going straight on, your direction 160°.

 - [!]
 Please pay careful attention as the fork in the next paragraph may prove hard to find (if you cannot find it, just keep heading vaguely south, as all such paths take you towards Fernhurst).

 - After a level stretch of about 250 metres, the path, having started to go downhill, makes a sharp bend to the left and descends, more steeply.
 15 metres down this hill from the bend leave the main path, to turn right down a little path that continues in your previous direction.
-The path goes between a wooden red top post on your left and a prominent beech tree on your right and has an earthbank on its right hand side, your direction 130°.
-15 metres down this little path, turn right through a wooden gate, to continue in more or less your previous direction (160°), to go more steeply, uphill.
+The path goes between a wooden red top post on your left and a prominent beech tree on your right and has an earthbank on its right-hand side, your direction 130°.15 metres down this little path, turn right through a wooden swing gate, to continue in more or less your previous direction (160°), to go more steeply, uphill.

 - Ignore ways off.
-In 250 metres you cross a path signposted Sussex Border Path / Serpents Trail, but you carry straight on, slightly uphill, your direction 160°.
+In 250 metres you cross a path signposted Sussex Border Path / Serpents Trail, with wooden gates on your left, and you carry straight on , slightly uphill, still in woodland, your direction 160°.
 Soon you have a small ditch and an earthbank on your left‑hand side.
-200 metres further on, you temporarily emerge from the woodland as the path veers to the right and then, in 70 metres, at a cross-paths turn left, your direction 140°.
-(You can further identify this crossing by the houses just visible 100 metres away to your left, at 120°, houses which become very visible 40 metres further on.)
+200 metres further on, you temporarily emerge from the woodland as the path veers to the right and then, in 70 metres, at a cross-paths turn left , your direction 140° in the direction of the footpath sign (You can further identify this crossing by the houses just visible 100 metres away to your left, at 120°, houses which become very visible 40 metres further on.)

-- But you cross straight over this tarmac road and carry on, your direction due south.
+- But you cross straight over this tarmac road and carry on, your direction due south, into light woodland.

-- Go along this road for 200 metres then fork right (initially due south) on to an earth road that is signposted with a restricted byway sign.
+- Go along this road for 200 metres then , just before the road heads downhill quite steeply, fork right (initially due south), back into woodland, on to an earth road that is signposted with a restricted byway sign.

-- Follow this earth road for 550 metres as it bends in and out, roughly parallel to the minor power lines on your left‑hand side, until you come to a fork in the road, with a wooden fieldgate up to your right‑hand side.
+- Follow this undulating earth road for 550 metres as it bends in and out, roughly parallel to the minor power lines on your left‑hand side, until - having exited the woodland - you come to a fork in the road, with a wooden fieldgate up to your right‑hand side, and by a three-way bridleway and restricted byway sign.
 Take the left fork, still on an earth road , your direction 160°.
 After 150 metres you come to houses on the left (one of the houses is The Old Orchard) and you carry straight on along a narrower signposted path, initially due south and steeply downwards.

 - Stick to this footpath as it zigzags down to a tarmac road.
 After 160 metres cross this and carry on down the signposted footpath, your direction 170°.

-- In 200 metres, you ignore a turn off footpath signposted to your left and keep walking parallel to the minor power line on your left hand side and then, in 90 metres, at an unmarked footpath junction, keep left and downwards on the main fork, your direction 150° (going under the power line) rather than straight on towards a stile and metal fieldgate.
+- In 200 metres, you ignore a turn off footpath signposted to your left and keep walking downhill, parallel to the minor power line on your left hand side, and then, in 90 metres, by a three-way footpath and restricted byway sign, at a path junction, keep left and downwards on the main fork, your direction 150° (going under the power line) rather than straight on (slightly right) towards a stile and metal fieldgate.

-- In 70 metres , you come out on to a tarmac road by Updown Cottage.
-Continue down this road, your direction due south, and in 400 metres, you come to a house and garden on your left hand side.
+- In 70 metres , you come out on to a tarmac lane by Updown Cottage.
+Continue down this lane, your direction due south, and in 400 metres, you come to a house (Thrae) and garden on your left hand side.

-- 80 metres, beyond, take the footpath that is signed to the left through a green open space with oak trees, your initial direction 160°.
+- 80 metres beyond Thrae, the lane swings to the right and you take the footpath that is signed to the left through a green open space with oak trees, your initial direction 160°.

-- Go across the main road, the A286, straight over and down Hogs Hill, keeping to this tarmac road for 400 metres down to the Red Lion pub , the suggested lunchtime stop.
+- In 225 metres the path becomes tarmac.
+Keep ahead for a further 310 metres to come out onto the main road, the A286.
+Cross straight over and head down Hogs Hill, keeping to this tarmac road for 400 metres down to the Red Lion pub , the suggested lunchtime stop.

 - After lunch the route is relatively gently uphill for the first 2.5km, on bridleways that can be very muddy.

 - Keep to the main path.
 In 130 metres, you cross a stream and in a further 30 metres you ignore a fork off to the right.
-In a further 110 metres, ignore two metal fieldgates off to your left.
+In a further 110 metres, ignore two fieldgates off to your left (one metal, one wooden).

-- In a further 220 metres, bend right with the main path to cross a stream where the water falls down from a storm pipe, with the stream soon on your left hand side.
+- In 80 metres the path swings to the left by a two-armed footpath sign.
+In a further 130 metres the path bends to the right to cross a stream where the water falls down from a storm pipe, with the stream soon on your left hand side.

 - After 100 metres, ignore a fork to the left.